Sannai-Maruyama Site: Jōmon era

 The Sannai-Maruyama settlement was occupied from the middle of the Early Jōmon period to the late Middle Jōmon period (3900 – 2200 BCE), and is the largest Jōmon settlement yet discovered in Japan, with 648 pit dwellings.
 The population peaked during the Middle period.
-It is located on a 20 m high fluvial terrace on the bank of the Okidate River, at the tip of a ridge extending southwest from the Hakkōda Mountains.
+It is located on a 20 m high fluvial terrace on a coastal terrace on the right bank of the Okidate River, at the tip of a ridge extending southwest from the Hakkōda Mountains.
+The area a woodland area of oak/nut-bearing broadleaf forests.

-The area was first settled around 3900 BCE.
+Hunter-gatherer period

+Initially, the Sannai-Maruyama site was used on a temporary basis by hunter-gatherers beginning around 3900 BCE.
+There were large pits used for storage and can be concealed since they were underground, which was preferred by mobile populations in many parts of the world.
 The first settlers of the site lived in pit houses.
 These dwellings typically were about 3–4 m in diameter.
-Additionally, they stored their food in pits, which allowed them to hide it when they left the site since the occupants were still semi-nomadic.

-Around 2900, the inhabitants became more sedentary.
-They began to store food above ground in elevated buildings rather than in pits.
-Also, longhouses began showing up around this time.
-Long houses were large, oval-shaped structures.
-The longest one found at the site was 32 m long.
-Scholars believe longhouses were used for meeting places, workshops, or living space.
-Pit houses were still being inhabited at the same time that longhouses existed on the landscape.
+The site gradually changed from a seasonal camp, to the home of a more mobile society, and finally to a settled village.
+Evidence of this sedentary lifestyle can be found in the form of intense use of natural resources such as nuts, fish, and a wide diversity of plants–such as many varieties of beans, bottle gourd, and burdock, as well as changes in storage facilities.